bufbuild/terraform-modules-bufstream/README.md

 By default, the module creates all resources necessary to deploy an auto mode Kubernetes cluster to the desired account.
 It also creates some specific resources required for Bufstream: an S3 bucket and a role that the Bufstream service account can assume to access the bucket using EKS Pod Identity.

+If Postgres is selected for the metadata storage, an RDS instance and a Secrets Manager secret for the Postgres user password are also created.

 Required variables in `tfvars`: